moueza/labelize/README.md

 -Ultimately, numbers could be as increasing as possible from top to bottom of the text,

--and multi files sensitive #3 .
+-and multi files sensitive see #3 .

 -Even, file clustered #4 : if wanted, least sensitive figures can be linked to files.
 E.g. if 15 files present, in a.txt lbl123->lbl01 123.